 The benefit of this method for this cake has more to do with the structure than the taste.
 Taste-wise, both methods produce an equally tasty cake, but the reverse cream method produces a more tender cake with a fine, smooth crumb.

 There’s not many cakes out there that don’t need frosting.
 Most at least need a glaze to give them a little boost.
 But not this one.
-This cake is super moist and really doesn’t need a thing.
-Now I’m not one to say no to frosting, so this buttercream would be amazing on it, but here’s a way to keep it simple (and quick!)…
+This delicious cake is super moist and really doesn’t need a thing.
+Now I’m not one to say no to frosting, so this gluten free buttercream frosting would be amazing on it (or even a chocolate frosting if that's more your thing), but here’s a way to keep it simple (and quick!)…

-- Once it’s completely cooled, place the cake on a serving platter
+- Once it’s completely cooled, carefully move the cake from the wire rack to a serving platter

-- Top it with sliced strawberries, blueberries and raspberries – I just randomly placed these on the cake
+- Top it with sliced strawberries, blueberries and raspberries – I just randomly placed fresh fruit on the cake

 - Then place a sifter on a plate and add a Tablespoon of powdered sugar